-These financial statements have been prepared on a historical cost basis, except for financial assets and liabilities at fair value through profit or loss, investments to unconsolidated subsidiaries and associates measured at fair value through profit or loss.
+These financial statements have been prepared on a historical cost basis, except for financial assets and liabilities at fair value through profit or loss, investments to unconsolidated subsidiaries and associates measured at fair value through profit or loss and assets of disposals group and associated liabilities classified as held for sale measured at the lower of carrying amount and fair value less costs.
 The financial statements are presented in thousands of euro (EUR) and all values are rounded to the nearest thousand except when otherwise indicated.
 From 1 January 2015 the euro became local currency of the Republic of Lithuania.